zachlatta/meta/applications/logan_foundation_full_board_proposal.md

   program, to test new curriculum and a redesigned club experience.
 The final session is led by high school club leaders from a guide created during the previous sessions.
-- September 2015: The 2015 - 2016 school year starts and hackEDU starts strong
+- September 2015: The 2015 - 2016 school year begins and hackEDU starts strong
   with 47 schools across 11 states and 4 countries.
 The Labs program starts, where hackEDU works with 12 clubs to redesign the club experience from the ground-up and build the Hack Club Playbook for all future clubs.